 - And definitely be certain of the meaning of new words before using them.
 Especially with girls you have a 3rd-grade crush on, who might subsequently be told by her parents that she’s not allowed to talk to you anymore.
 (I’m sorry, Doris.)

 We keep adding rules to live by throughout our lives, although the pace slows down as time goes by.
 Most slowly fade into the background of our subconscious the more we use them.
 They become a part of who we are and how we interact with the world, and our unawareness of them is usually a good thing.
 We have enough on our conscious minds already.

 But these rules can affect us in ways we might not have thought of when we incorporated them into our thought processes, and sometimes the effects are not so good.
-It behooves us, when something in our lives is not going great, to look at whether there’s something we’re doing to contribute to the situation.
+It behooves us, when something in our lives is not going well, to look at whether there’s something we’re doing to contribute to the situation.
 Is there a rule that needs to be altered or eliminated?

 And here’s where we get to college admissions, because one of those rules millions of us have been adopting over the past few decades—often without even being aware of it—is:

 The Harmful Rule

 of being admitted to